About Me

 By "directive," I mean:

 I'm not just going to ask you, "how do you feel about that?" and then offer nothing in return.
 While I do care very much about your emotions (and will indeed ask about them!), I will also give honest feedback and offer concrete suggestions on things you can try to help move you in the direction you desire to go.
-I'll share insights based off of what you have told me you want for your life, and I'll point out patterns I notice that don't seem to be serving you.
+I'll share insights based on what you have told me you want for your life, and I'll point out patterns I notice that don't seem to be serving you.

 A COMPASSIONATE, AFFIRMING, & INTERSECTIONAL APPROACH